Software Engineering Technology

 Tampering with Personal Computers and Instructional Equipment

-Tampering with the lab PCs, the professor's PC, or any other instructional equipment used can be penalized under the College's Code of Conduct Policy, even if it is "an innocent prank".
+Tampering with the lab PCs, the professor's PC, or any other instructional equipment used can be penalized under the College's Student Rights and Responsibilities Policy and Procedure, even if it is "an innocent prank".

 - Do not use the recycling containers for organic garbage.

-- Do not eat food in the lab, even after hours.
+- Do not eat food in the classroom, even after hours.